Q. WHAT ARE THE BEST SETTINGS FOR A SERVER/CLIENT SETUP?

 Q. HOW CAN I BAN SOMEONE FROM MY SERVER?

-A. You cannot.
+A. You can't.
 If you don't want someone on your server, password protect it.

 Q. HOW CAN WE HOST AND PLAY A CO-OP GAME?